akka/akka/akka-docs/dev/multi-jvm-testing.rst

 You can add it as a plugin by adding the following to your plugins/build.sbt::

-   resolvers += "Typesafe Repo" at "http://repo.typesafe.com/typesafe/releases/"
+   resolvers += Classpaths.typesafeResolver

-   libraryDependencies += "com.typesafe.sbt-multi-jvm" %% "sbt-multi-jvm" % "0.1.3"
+   addSbtPlugin("com.typesafe.sbtmultijvm" % "sbt-multi-jvm" % "0.1.7")

 You can then add multi-JVM testing to a project by including the ``MultiJvm`` settings and config.
 For example, here is how the akka-cluster project adds